STARasGAMES/Save-System/README.md

 Save system for Unity game engine.
 Inspired by Component Save System: https://github.com/AlexMeesters/Component-Save-System

 ## Why one more save system?
 I've looked at existing solutions from GitHub and Asset Store.
 But nothing looks solid and convinient to use.
-Most of them provide the same functionality which is ability to set and get values based on keys.
-I call them PlayerPrefs-like, cuz they literally do the same thing but write data to file.
+Most of them provide the same functionality: ability to save/load values based on keys.
+I call them PlayerPrefs-like systems, cuz they literally do the same thing but write data to file.
 On top of that they can provide different serialization methods such as JSON and Binary.
 Only a few provide data encryption to prevent players from cheating.
 And that's it.

 Let's talk about this features in details.